olcortesb/cdk-cloud9/README.md

 ```
 Remplace the ACCOUNT-NUMBER and NAME

-For see the arn complete run this command:
+To view the arn of a specific user run the following command

 ```bash
 aws sts get-caller-identity --query 'Arn' --output text